johnfmorton/progressive-share-button/README.md

 ## Typescript support

-WIP: ~~~The component is written in Typescript and includes a type definition file.
-If you are using Typescript, you can import the component directly into your project.~~~
+The component is written in Typescript and includes type definitions.
+If you are using Typescript, you can import the component directly into your project and see code completion hints.
+See the [Custom events](#custom-events) section for more information about using the custom event type definitions.

 ## Customizing the Component